What is your most memorable wedding?

 It all begins with an email from a bride, a groom or a couple, which I respond to in one of three ways; a follow up email, a phone call or a face-to-face consultation dependent on where they are based.
 We discuss design styles, colour schemes and deadlines so that I am able to build a quote for them.
 Because the majority of what I do is very bespoke, this is a hugely important part of the process.

 I will go away and build a quote and if they choose to work with me, I will then send an order confirmation along with a stationery guideline form which allows them to provide wording, pictures and other notes of request.
 I then spend 1-2 weeks designing, and once finished, I will provide a proof deck with all the designs laid out and labelled for the couple to see.
 They can print this document and write notes/make suggestions which they can send back to me for to begin the revision process.
 I usually go through 1-3 revision stages with each couple to get the designs spot on.
 Once they are happy, I send to print, and items come delivered by courier.
-For invitation sets, couples can select from home assembly or for me to assemble their stationery so when they receive it, they simply address and post.
+For invitation sets, couples can select from home assembly or for me to assemble their stationery so when they receive it, they post it out.

 What is the most important piece of stationery for a wedding and why?